yvonab/blog/content/posts/an-essay-on-walking.md

 ---
 I discovered the idea of Steward ownership through my student initiative - PPE Encounters.
 We hold events for students to engage with experts from different backgrounds, bringing in various ideas and opinions.

-We invited guests from [**Purpose Economy **](https://purpose-economy.org/en/)to talk about their work and the change they are trying to bring about in our economy.
+We invited guests from [**Purpose economy **]()to talk about their work and the change they are trying to bring about in our economy.

 Steward ownership is the idea that a company is owned by itself, and its profits are either reinvested or donated.
 This shifts the company’s motivation from profit-making (as an end in itself) to focus on its mission.

-There are many companies that follow this model, for example Ecosia, Ziel, and many in Denmark.
+There are many companies that follow this model, for example Ecosia, Zeiss, and many more.

 Recognised benefits: